babelpainterwell/Scalable-Github-Scraping-Service/README.md

 1. To let SQLAlchemy ORM models to work with Pydantic models, later realized that FASTapi has built-in SQLModel which is a Pydantic model with SQLAlchemy support.
 2. Cannot call sync methods such as `create_engine` using an async engion.
 3. `User repository error in get_by_username: Class 'sqlalchemy.engine.row.Row' is not mapped`, however, a User object is expected.
+4. For non-existant user, the github rest api returns a 404 status code.

 ### Q & A & Todo